uzairmansoor/dataFeed-MSK-cdk/README.md

 *set CDK_DEFAULT_REGION=us-east-1*

 Now, execute the following command in the **dataFeedMsk/** directory, where the *ec2ConsumerPolicy.json* file is located.
+If you change the EC2 Consumer Role name, ensure you update the “ec2ConsumerRoleName” parameter in the *parameters.py* file.

 *aws iam create-role --role-name awsblog-dev-app-consumerEc2Role --assume-role-policy-document file://ec2ConsumerPolicy.json*